 Instructions for Non-Law Students Wishing to Register for a Law Course

-Requests for registration in Law courses will be processed during the Law School Change of Program period (August 26-September 13 for Fall 2013; January 13-28 for Spring 2014) and students will be notified by e-mail of the Law School’s decision on their request.
+Requests for registration in Law courses will be processed during the Law School Change of Program period (August 25-September 9 for Fall 2014; January 12-27 for Spring 2015) and students will be notified by e-mail of the Law School’s decision on their request.
 All applications require the Instructor’s signature, but the Instructor’s approval does not guarantee a seat in the course since admission is based on seat availability and eligibility criteria, and priority for admission to a Law course will be given to Law students.
 Note that enrollment in Law School seminars is capped at 18 or fewer students.
 Decisions and processing of all cross-registration applications will be made on a first-come-first-serve basis.
-In Spring 2014, no Law course can be added after January 28.

 Process for Cross-registering

 Cross-Registrants can register for a maximum of two (2) Law courses per term and no more than four (4) Law courses during their entire Columbia course of study.